duivesteyn/thepricedisplay-hardwaredesign/README.md

 PCB had a few revisions:
 * ver 0.1 is my first PCB.
 Had a wrong connector pad.
 (Produced 10x)
 * ver 0.2 is the one with the right connector pad.
 (Produced 10x)
-* ver 0.3 has holes in the sides for use with Case designed with CAD engineer in August 2021. (not yet ordered)
+* ver 0.3 has holes in the sides for use with Case designed with CAD engineer in August 2021.
+* ver 0.3 has JST connector flipped 180deg.
+It reduces a fold in the cables.

 ![photo](v2021/_photos/pcb.png)